Baton Rouge CDL Lawyer

 Baton Rouge CDL Ticket Lawyer

 Anyone can get pulled over by a police officer and receive a traffic ticket for speeding, running a red light, driving while intoxicated, etc. This includes people with a Class E driver’s license (AKA a non-commercial or personal license) or those with a commercial driver’s license (CDL).
 Those who have a CDL are typically truck or bus drivers who work for large corporations, and therefore, they are held to a higher standard while driving.
 Getting a CDL ticket can be devastating to your career, whether you were rightfully or wrongfully ticketed.
 That’s why you need a Baton Rouge CDL ticket lawyer on your side.
-Our experienced team of attorneys can help you fight for the best possible ticket outcome.
+Our experienced Baton Rouge traffic ticket lawyer team can help you fight for the best possible ticket outcome.
 Call 225-343-1111 to schedule a free consultation at our the Law Offices of Ossie Brown today.

 Baton Rouge CDL Ticket Lawyer